pedropinchez/pedropinchez/README.md

 ### Hi there 👋
-I am an android and web developer with some of my apps at playstore I am currently learning python programming and use of frameworks
+I am an mobile app and web developer with some of my apps at playstore I am currently learning python programming and use of frameworks

  🔭 I’m currently working on python programming.

  🌱 I’m currently learning how to use frameworks like django and laraveel

- 👯 I’m can develop android ava projects and websites
+ 👯 I’m can develop android java,kotlin &flutter projects as well as websites

- 🤔 I’m looking for help with flask and laravel
+ 🤔 I’m llearning to develop systems using laravel

  💬 visit my personal website @ https://pmbaepersonalwebsite.000webhostapp.com/